joaonotfound/nixos/README.md

 ## Makefile Flags

+- `make flake`: Use this command if you want to use Nix Flakes to setup your system.
 - `make system`: Use this command to compile the system configuration.
 - `make home`: Use this command to compile the home manager configuration.